gchure/phd/src/chapter_06/section_05_methods.md

 \alpha = {\langle I_A \rangle \langle A \rangle \over \langle N \rangle}.
 $${#eq:calibration_factor}

-&nbsp;&nbsp;&nbsp;We used Bayesian inferential methods to compute this calibration factor taking measurement error and replicate-to-replicate variation into account.
+We used Bayesian inferential methods to compute this calibration factor taking measurement error and replicate-to-replicate variation into account.
 The resulting average cell area and calibration factor was used to convert the measured cell intensities from the osmotic